crweaver225/Portfolio-CW/content/projects/_index.md

 ---
 title: Projects
-summary: Tell visitors about your projects by customizing this text.
+summary: Projects built by Christopher Weaver
 description: Explore some of the projects I've worked on.
 ---